w3c/wai-curricula/intro.md

 ##### Suggested activities

-Promote a discussion in which students explain some of the accessibility barriers they have just learnt about, together with their corresponding repairs.
+Promote a discussion in which students explain some of the accessibility barriers they have just learned about, together with their corresponding repairs.

 ##### Suggested homework